LADI/appman-vala/README.md

 ### Backend

 The backend is a library (single-threaded) written in Vala from Rocket-Launcher.
 I made some changes to this library to make it better.
 You can use this library to manage the applications installed on your system and build new launchers.
+Look at the [strcture] (https://github.com/echo-devim/RapidLauncher/blob/master/STRUCTURE.md).

 ### TODO